-Sign, Directional: a sign utilized solely for the purpose of indicating the location or direction of any object, place or event.
+Sign, Directional: a sign utilized solely for the purpose of directing vehicular and/or pedestrian traffic to any object, place or event .

 Sign, Double-Faced: a sign constructed to display its message on the outer surfaces of two identical and opposite parallel planes.